Where Common Knowledge Cannot Be Formed, Common Belief Can -- Planning with Multi-Agent Belief Using Group Justified Perspectives: Background

 \subsection{Justified Perspective Model}

 \citeauthor{DBLP:conf/aips/Hu0L23}~\shortcite{DBLP:conf/aips/Hu0L23} extend the PWP approach with the Justified Perspective (JP) model, which reasons about belief as well as knowledge.
-They introduce the belief operator $B_i$ and reason about an agent's belief by generating agent's \emph{justified perspective}.
-Their intuition is that agents believe something if they saw it in the past and have no evidence to suggest it has changed.
-Compared to their previous perspective model in the PWP approach, which was purely based on the observation of the current state, JP model forms perspectives also based on previous observations.
-However, JP model only models single agent's nested belief under multi-agent settings, not group belief.
-We define group belief in the current paper.

-The signature, language and model are the same as ours (defined in Section~\ref{sec:model:pre}), except does not have those group operators.
-Their model uses the following notation: $\dom$\footnote{Function~$\dom(s)$ returns all variables appeared in the input state~$s$.}$(s) \subseteq V$, where $V$ from the signature, a sequence of states is denoted by $\seq$, the set of all possible state sequences is denoted by $\vec{S}$, and a state in a sequence $\seq$ at timestamp $t$ is denoted by $s_t$ or $s[t]$.

-\tm{The intuition behind the retrieval function is not clear here.
-I would say the formal definition won't make sense without more intuition.
-Perhaps just give hte intution and move the formal definition to the appendix??}
+They introduce the belief operator $B_i$ and reason about belief by generating the agents' \emph{justified perspectives} (following \citeauthor{goldman1979justified}~\shortcite{goldman1979justified}'s intuition), which are state sequences that agents believe in.

+They inherited the signature $\Sigma$ (Definition~\ref{def:pwp:signature}) from the PWP approach, and defined the grammar of Knowledge-Belief~($KB$) language $\L_{KB}(\Sigma)$ as: